 In the cosmetic field, botox injections are perfect for treating skin conditions such as wrinkles around the eyes, known as crow’s feet, “cobblestone” skin on the chin, called glabellar lines, fine lines, or elevens, horizontal creases in the forehead, lines at the corners of the mouth.

 In the medical field, botox can also be a treatment for several illnesses.
 Remember that this is FDA approved and is suitable for 18 years of age (unless otherwise specified).
 These illnesses include eyelid spasms due to dystonia, upper limb spasticity, in anyone older than two years, a neurological movement disorder called cervical dystonia that affects the head and causes neck pain, crossed eyes in those more aged than 12 years, severe underarm sweating, and more.
+Botox injections can also be administered along the hairline or scalp specifically for patients suffering from chronic migraine, providing relief from this debilitating condition.
 Some people also use botox for psoriasis, anismus, vulvodynia, alopecia, etc. However, these are not approved by the FDA or haven’t had any studies that prove botox is efficient in these cases.

 Commonly, side effects will not manifest because most patients tolerate these side effects well.
 However, you still have to watch out because the severity of side effects will depend on how your body responds.